Nil-Andreu/leads-manager/README.md

 We need to create a delete action, we go inside of the action sfolders of leads.js, and write the code for the deletion.
 Also, go inside of types.js and write the delete type action.

+This DELETE_LEAD action is going to be dispatched to the reducer.
+So we go inside of the leads reducer, and add a case for DELETE_LEAD.